MERLev/ds4Touch/README.md

 	*KERNEL
 	ur0:tai/ds4touch.skprx
 	```

 ### Limitations
 - If connected several controllers, only the one connected first would be able to use touchpad
-- On **PS TV** touchpad is not working on LiveArea and in system apps.
-- On **PS TV** all native touch pointer functionality is disabled.

-### Limitations
-- If connected several controllers, only the one connected first would be able to use touchpad